MaxenceLiboz/matcha/docs/database.md

 - id: userId
 - id: likedUserId

+## User_dislike table
+A User_dislike table to have a many to many relationships between users dislike holding:
+- id: userId
+- id: dislikedUserId

 ## User_viewed table
 A User_viewed table to have a many to many relationships between users views holding:
 - id: userId